canvasxyz/canvas/docs/4-authentication.md

 await app.createPost({ content: "uhhhh yeah!!" })
 ```

-Before a user can interact with a Canvas application, they must first authorize a session.
+Before a user can interact with an application, they must first authorize a session.
 Sessions consist of an ephemeral keypair and a chain-specific payload representing a user's (temporary) authorization of that keypair to sign actions on their behalf.
 Session signers are responsible for safely managing the ephemeral private keys, and requesting authorization of new sessions from the end user when necessary.

 In the example, the `SIWESigner` will do this the first time the user calls an action, and/or whenever the session expires, by requesting a signature from the `signer: ethers.AbstractSigner` it was given.
 If you initialize `SIWESigner` with a Metamask connection, it will pop up a message asking the user to sign a [Sign-In with Ethereum](https://eips.ethereum.org/EIPS/eip-4361) message with the ephemeral public key as the resource URI.